 Since the Supreme Court ruling it is much harder to reclaim bank charges than it once was.
 However, that does not mean you should not try if you think you have been unfairly charged.

 Although your chances of successfully reclaiming your charges are slim, it is always worth asking if you think you have been unfairly charged, especially if you're in financial hardship, or the charges were disproportionate.

-It is actually quite a simple process, so it clearly hasn't been designed by the banks.
+It is actually quite a simple process.
 Here is what you need to do:

 Before you approach you bank, it's worth thinking about the potential risks of reclaiming.

 The bank can legally close your account at any time.
 So if you are going to reclaim, it might be wise to set up a backup account just in case.

 Challenging your charges will not impact your credit rating, but it could jeopardise your standing with the bank.
 In extreme cases, the bank may close your account, so think carefully before you take any action.

 The Ombudsman says you should be given 'reasonable notice' before your account is closed, which in the Banking Code is 30 days.

 But this would be in 'normal' circumstances.
 If there is a suspected fraud or you have threatened or abused bank staff, this would not apply.